code128/rgoldberg/README.md

 - Workflows
     - 1st workflow creates a firestore document
     - 2nd workflow breaks the sentence into characters and farms it via parallel iteration across AE, CF, CR and writes results to firestore

+# Features to think about adding
+- Another guesser based on a quantum processor
+- Some kind of analytics process to count and display some statistics of usage

+# Products to think about integrating
+- Cloud Scheduler (trigger analytics jobs?)
+- EventArc
+- Cloud Build (CI/CD Pipeline for everything)
+- Cloud Storage (move site hosting here?)
+- Cloud Tasks?
+- Cloud Logging
+    - SLO monitoring/alerting?
+- Pub/Sub